yuling0113/Five-in-a-row/README.md

         self.show_welcome_screen()
 #### Welcome Page (Page 1)

-In Welcome page, "how to play" button and "continue" button was added to the canvas.
+In Welcome page, "how to play" button and "continue" button was added to the canvas. "how to play" button will go to the Rule Page, while "Continue" button will skip rule page and go to the username input and mode setting page.
-# Welcome screen display settings (Page 1)

     def show_welcome_screen(self):
         '''
         **Function**